 13.6 The formation, existence, construction, performance, validity and all aspects of the Contract shall be governed by English law and the parties submit to the exclusive jurisdiction of the English courts.

 14.1 All communications between the parties about the Contract shall be in writing and delivered by hand or sent by pre-paid first class post or sent by fax:

-(a) (in case of communications to the Partnership) to its Principal Place of Business the address as shall be notified to the Buyer by the Partnership; or
+(a) (in case of communications to the Company) to its Principal Place of Business the address as shall be notified to the Buyer by the Company; or

 14.2 Communications shall be deemed to have been received:

 (a) if sent by pre-paid first class post, two days (excluding Saturdays, Sundays and bank and public holidays) after posting (exclusive of the day of posting); or